-Matching colors, texture and sheen on a restored object has the longest learning curve of repair and restoration process
+Matching colors, texture, and sheen on restored objects is the most challenging part of the repair and restoration process

 Complete Repair Example Including Painting